PaPa31/empty-repository/README.md

-Useful commands for work with GIT
+Useful GIT commands:

 Little files with text describing Git and bash commands.
-Using is simple
+Using is simple.
-Download and run with only command:
+Download and run it with only command:

 	$ cat useful-file